apache/parquet-site/content/en/blog/features/alp_encoding.md

 ## Conclusion

-The addition of ALP to Apache Parquet bring fast, parallelizable decoding and practical random access to floating-point data in Parquet in a way that is compatible across engines and the ecosystem and keeping pace with the needs of modern data systems.
+The addition of ALP brings standardized fast, parallelizable decoding and practical random access to floating-point data.
+We expect Apache Parquet to keep evolving in parallel with the needs of modern data systems.

 As with all additions to Parquet, this was a community endeavor with participation from multiple individuals and vendors working together to agree on